zarthur/CSCC-Fundamentals-Android-Notes/week_05/readme.md

 ### Constructing Objects
 Often when we create an instance of a class, there is some code that we'd like to execute to do things like set an instance's state.
 One way we can do this is by using a constructor.
-A class's constructor is used to allocate memory for an object when the *new* operator is used to create an instance.
+A class's constructor is a method used to allocate memory for an object when the *new* operator is used to create an instance.
 Once memory is allocated, the constructor is called (or invoked) to initialize the object.
 Once execution of the constructor is complete, the new operator